Unequal Outcomes: Most ICE Detainees Held In Rural Areas Where Deportation Risks Soar

 The detention center in Glades has been the subject of a number of complaints and lawsuits, alleging everything from misuse of pepper spray and solitary confinement, to religious persecution.
 Lehner argues conditions are worse in rural facilities, in part because there are fewer people present to witness what's happening.

-By contrast, she says, when a Brooklyn New York ICE facility lost heat during a cold snap in January, the surrounding community witnessed it and protested.
+By contrast, she says, when a Brooklyn New York ICE-contracted jail lost heat during a cold snap in January, the surrounding community witnessed it and protested.

 "If there's lawyers going in and out, you would imagine that the people who are detaining the immigrants are going to behave in a more careful way," she says.